neuronsimulator/nrn/docs/python/programming/math/vector.rst

-.. method:: Vector.from_double
+.. method:: Vector.from_double(n: int, pointer) -> Vector

-    Syntax:
-        ``obj = vdest.from_double(n, pointer)``

-    Description:
-        Resizes the vector to size n and copies the values from the double array to the vector.
+    Resizes the vector to size ``n`` and copies the values from the double array to the vector.

     Examples: